VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 ## Source Tarballs and Repos

-The source code tarballs of MiniGUI and its components can be downloaded from the download zone of [MiniGUI official website]:
+The source code tarballs of MiniGUI and its components can be downloaded from the download zone of [MiniGUI Official Website]:

 <http://www.minigui.com/en/download>